Content on this page was generated by AI and has not been manually reviewed.

 What should I do if VPN keeps re-enabling itself?

 Check for auto-connect settings in both the VPN app and your device’s network settings.
 Look for startup items that launch the VPN on boot or on network connection.
 Disable auto-connect and uninstall any profiles you don’t need.
-Built-in vpn

 Is there a difference between turning off a VPN and uninstalling it?